zhengshuai1001/JiKouCompany/README.md

 What the caterpillar calls the end, the rest of the world calls a butterfly.

 Spread love everywhere you go.
 Let no one ever come to you without leaving happier

+The best way to predict the future is to invent it.